claudiajs/claudia/docs/create.md

 *  `--aws-retries`:  _optional_ number of times to retry AWS operations if they fail
   * _For example_: 15
   * _Defaults to_: 15
-*  `--security-group-ids`:  _optional_ comma-separated list of security group ids if you would like the function to have VPC access.
-If you would like VPC access at least one security group and one subnet belonging to the same VPC must be submitted.
+*  `--security-group-ids`:  _optional_ A comma-delimited list of AWS VPC Security Group IDs, which the function will be able to access.
+  Note: these security groups need to be part of the same VPC as the subnets provided with --subnet-ids.
   * _For example_: sg-1234abcd
-*  `--subnet-ids`:  _optional_ comma-separated list of subnet ids if you would like the function to have VPC access.
-If you would like VPC access at least one security group and one subnet belonging to the same VPC must be submitted.
+*  `--subnet-ids`:  _optional_ A comma-delimited list of AWS VPC Subnet IDs, which this function should be able to access.
+  At least one subnet is required if you are using VPC access.
+  Note: these subnets need to be part of the same VPC as the security groups provided with --security-group-ids.
   * _For example_: subnet-1234abcd,subnet-abcd4567
 *  `--set-env`:  _optional_ comma-separated list of VAR=VALUE environment variables to set
   * _For example_: S3BUCKET=testbucket,SNSQUEUE=testqueue